kelliark/Rubi-AutoBot/README.md

 A powerful bot for automatically mining gems on the Rubi Click platform with support for multiple accounts and proxy rotation.

+## Register here:

+1st: Download their app : [Rubi - Apps on Google Play](https://play.google.com/store/apps/details?id=com.nemoholding.android.rubi)
+if you're using IOS just type Rubi on your AppStore, I think that's the app is called

+2nd: Use Code: **FARMER**

+3rd: Add me to your Trust Circle
+DONE

 ## Features

 - **Multi-Account Support**: Mine with multiple accounts simultaneously